 What is the status of library programs, events and meetings at the library?

 All library programs and events scheduled at the library are canceled through July 31.
 Meeting space reservations have also been canceled.
 No future meeting room reservations will be accepted at this time.
 We are excited to be able to offer virtual programming.
 Check out our event calendar and join us online!

 Can I drop off my materials in the book drop?

 The outside book drop is open for returns.
 The book drop is located just outside the parking ramp exit gate on the Third Street side of the library.
 The book return bin in the 4th St entry is not accessible while the library is closed.
 Materials may also be returned to Washington County Library branches or Bayport Public Library.

 You can continue to place holds as usual in our catalog.
 When materials are available, they may be picked up by scheduling an appointment for our curbside service.

 Is internet access available while the library is closed?

 A new initiative by Stillwater Public Library provides internet access at home or on the go!
 Thanks to the generosity of the Stillwater Public Library Foundation, the library now loans Wi-Fi hotspots.
 These small mobile devices provide a wireless internet connection and are compatible with most laptops, tablets and cell phones.
 The library also has a new Wi-Fi rest area.
 Connect to Wi-Fi on the library’s lawn and parking lot on Fourth Street.
 Learn more!

 What is the status of other libraries in Washington County?

-Washington County Library branches reopen on Monday, June 29 with limited capacity and reduced hours.
-Bayport Public Library reopens on Monday, June 29 with services available by appointment.
+Washington County Library branches reopened on Monday, June 29 with limited capacity and reduced hours.
+Due to the rising number of COVID cases in Washington County, Bayport Public Library returns to curbside pick-up only on Monday, August 3.